aidanp16/HrAIAssistant/README.md

 ### Key Design Decisions

-1. **Role-by-Role Processing**: Instead of asking all questions at once, the system focuses on one role at a time to reduce cognitive load and improve response quality.
+1. **Role-by-Role Processing**: Instead of asking all questions at once, the system focuses on one role at a time to simplify question load and improve user experience.

 2. **Company Profile Persistence**: Company information is stored once and reused across sessions, eliminating redundant questions.

 3. **Parallel Content Generation**: All documents for all roles are generated concurrently using ThreadPoolExecutor, reducing wait time from ~30 seconds to ~8 seconds.

-4. **TypedDict State Management**: Using TypedDict provides type safety and clear state structure while maintaining flexibility.
+4. **TypedDict State Management**: Using TypedDict provides type safety and clear state structure.

-5. **Modular Tool Architecture**: Each content generator is a separate, testable module that can be easily modified or extended.
+5. **Modular Tool Architecture**: Each content generator is a separate module that can be easily modified or extended.

 6. **Session-Based File Organization**: Generated files are organized by session ID, allowing multiple concurrent users without file conflicts.